I’ve concluded that plotting for plot’s sake is a mathematical exercise doomed to yield soulless results.

 This cannot be achieved without interesting characters with whom we empathize.

-In an essay I wrote long ago (which I won’t trouble you with here) I said: “I create a character and then I follow him around to see where he’ll go.
+In part one of this series, I said: “I create a character and then I follow him around to see where he’ll go.
 I often have no idea what the story’s truly about, I just know the guy I’ve created (or the situation I’ve put him in) is interesting”.
 Upon reflection, I don’t see anything wrong with this approach as long as it isn’t allowed to proceed without regard to premise.
 My understanding of the word premise is that it is the springboard or gist upon which a plot can be built.
 It’s the true nub of story.